-- Course characteristics (e.g., mode of delivery, location of delivery) and
+- Course characteristics (for example, mode of delivery, location of delivery)

-- Learner characteristics (e.g., age, sex, whether existing worker, highest prior educational qualification)?
+- Learner characteristics (for example, age, sex, whether existing worker, highest prior educational qualification)?

 - Is there a difference in the quality of outcomes for the qualifications in scope delivered by providers in the ‘short course duration’ cohort versus those delivered by providers in the ‘standard course duration’ cohort?